victor-kowalski-m/hrs-poker/README.md

 # Poker Robot

 Final project for the course Humanoid Robotic Systems at TUM, finished in February 2022.
-Group idea: make the [NAO Robot](https://www.softbankrobotics.com/emea/en/nao) play poker.
-A long demo can be found [here](https://www.youtube.com/watch?v=VXAq6-FZyvs), in the Youtube channel of the Institute for Cognitive Systems.
-A short demo is included below.
+Group idea: make the _NAO Robot_ play poker.
+A **short demo** is included below.
+You can also check [a long demo on the Youtube channel of the Institute fDiplom-Ingenieursor Cognitive Systems](https://www.youtube.com/watch?v=VXAq6-FZyvs).

 Group members: Miriam Senne, Selin Kesler and Victor Kowalski.<br><br>